The Importance of Dreaming

 For those that want to explore lucid dreaming, keeping a dream journal is one effective way to gain awareness of dreaming.
 Try recounting all you can remember about your dreams right upon waking up by either writing them down or speaking into a voice recorder.
 With practice, you’ll be able to recount long dream storylines and have a higher chance of recognizing when you’re in a dream.

 Optimal dreaming relies on a consistent sleep schedule as well.
 When we consistently get seven to nine hours of quality sleep, we achieve the five to six REM cycles we crucially need for dreaming.
-With the Remrise app, you can trend your sleep habits with the sleep diary function.
-Simply log your sleep ritual each day in thirty seconds and the app will keep track of the important variables that lead to your best sleep and best dreams.
+With the Customer Portal, you can trend your sleep habits with the sleep diary function.
+Simply log your sleep ritual each day in thirty seconds and we will keep track of the important variables that lead to your best sleep and best dreams.

 Cerebral cortex: The thin layer of the brain that covers the outer portion of the cerebrum.
 The cerebral cortex is divided into four major lobes: the parietal lobe, temporal lobe, occipital lobe, and frontal lobe.